Acting Out Disease. How Patient Organizations Shaped Modern Medicine

 Introduction

 This project will provide crucial insights into the development of modern medicine and the role of lay involvement in science through analysis of so far largely neglected, but central actors in 20th century medical history: patient organizations.
-These groups first emerged in the late 19th century and worked towards increased attention to particular illnesses, shared information on disease management, promoted treatments, and developed healthcare resources.
+These groups first emerged in the late 19th century, and worked towards increased attention to particular illnesses, shared information on disease management, promoted treatments, and developed healthcare resources.

 Historical Analysis

-This project is the first historical analysis of these early patient organizations' role in shaping ideas about illness and medical practices.
-It will also provide the first systematic account of how disease became an object of civic organization.
+This project is the first historical analysis of these early patient organizations' role in shaping ideas about illness and medical practices, and the first systematic account of how disease became an object of civic organization.
+It will argue that modern medicine was to a significant degree shaped by organized patients, who helped establish disease concepts and associated practices.

 Patient Involvement